FeatherCoin/Feathercoin/doc/gitian-building.md

 guide.
 It is preferred to follow these steps yourself instead of using someone else's VM image to avoid 'contaminating' the build.

-[1] For all platforms except for MacOSX, at this point.
-Work for deterministic builds for Mac is under way here: https://github.com/theuni/osx-cross-depends .

 Table of Contents
 ------------------